zfchenUnique/DCL-Release/README.md

 ## To do list:
 More comprehensive features for temporal concepts
 - [ ] RGB for stationary and moving
+- [ ] Finding out why it fails, using deeper model
+- [ ] Models with learnt tube proposals
+- [ ] Models with learnt programs
 ### Details for learning dynamic modeles in the latent space
 Step1, extract visual features for each target object and their collision features Step2, using a dynamic models to learn corresponding features